google/cel-go/ext/README.md

 ## Protos

-Protos returns a cel.EnvOption to configure extended macros and functions for proto manipulation.
+Protos configure extended macros and functions for proto manipulation.

 Note, all macros use the 'proto' namespace; however, at the time of macro expansion the namespace looks just like any other identifier.
 If you are